krllstdn/python/README.md

 # python

-Simple python games for trainig programming skills
+Simple python games and algorithms for trainig programming skills